Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

         }
  ````

  I made a boolean cafeReady.
 When the light and music are on, cafe is ready.
-If the cafe is ready, the GamePage will show the image of customer and another instruction for the players to follow.
+If the cafe is ready, the GamePage will show the image of customer and the next instruction for the players to follow.

 ## 21 April 2021
 ##### day-6

 ### Installing Servomotor for order

 I continued working on the GamePage.
 I built the yellow button and the servo motor to the circuit.
-I plan to add the spinning wheel to the servo motor but for now, I focused on getting done with the funtional part.
+I plan to add the spinning wheel to the servo motor later but for now, I focused on getting done with the funtional part.

 ### Players Type-in the order

-I added the feature where the players can type in order and having it appear on the screen.
+I added the feature where the players type in the order and having it appear on the screen.

 ````
 void keyPressed() {